Devilly/lego_creations/self_distancing_car/README.md

     wait(20)
 ```

 It works while adding some overshoot in the process.
-Now adding the D... but it's better to make the PID constants configurable for a faster debug/test experience.
+Now adding the D. But it's better to make the PID constants configurable for a faster debug/test experience.
 Making a script that talks to the hub, passing the constants as well as receiving output from the hub for inspection purposes.
-Continuing this documentation in a Jupyter Notebook.
+Continuing this documentation in a [Jupyter Notebook](./implementation.ipynb).

 ## References